klavinslab/cowfish/README.md

-# aqua-cyto-process
+# Cowfish
-Aquarium cytometry results analyzing software
+Cowfish is an Aquarium cytometry results analyzing software package written in Python.